-Bicycles are not to be stored in public or common areas of University-sponsored housing.
+Bicycles are not to be stored in public or common areas of the residence halls.
 Bicycles may be stored in an individual's room or locked up to the bicycle racks located outside each hall (U-Lock Bicycle Lock Suggested).
-Bicycles, skateboards, scooters, roller blades, heely shoes, etc. are not to be ridden at any time within the facilities.
+Bicycles, skateboards, scooters, roller blades, heely shoes, etc. are not to be ridden at any time within the residence halls.